 There is a growing need for cloud computing that can protect against increasingly sophisticated security threats.
 This is a challenge that cloud service providers have to adapt to.
 The latest security certificates, in particular ISO 27001 and Cyber Essentials Plus, are crucial for reassuring users that their data is protected.
 Governments and regulatory bodies place many legal requirements on organisations that store data, including the need for data protection officers and third-party audits of compliance.

 Failure to fulfil these obligations can result in material consequences for a company, such as significant fines or loss of business.
 Vendors, such as Amazon Web Services and Microsoft Azure, undergo regular data security reviews and upgrades to identify weak points in their systems and ensure their service is well-protected.

-Top Security Risks of Cloud Computing Services
+What Are the Security Risks of Cloud Computing?